PowHERhouse is proud to announce our partnership with Dentons.

 Heather advises clients with respect to corporate issues relating to statutory requirements, shareholder and director issues, liability issues and other related matters from an organizational, operational and transactional perspective, as well as confidentiality agreements, material transfer agreements, licensing, service and grant agreements, collaboration and consulting agreements.
 She embraces a collaborative approach to conflict resolution.
 Heather was awarded the Prince Michael of Kent Award in London, England at Buckingham Palace for her pro bono work with the Royal Life Saving Society.

 “Dentons is committed to fostering an environment that attracts, develops and inspires women business leaders to reach the top level of their fields and become key influencers in the communities in which we work and live.
 We are thrilled to be partnering with PowHERhouse in their mission to ensure that women and girls have the tools and support required to succeed and lead.”
 Heather Barnhouse, Partner.

 PowHERhouse will be welcoming Dentons to both our Vancouver PowHERlunch on June 15 as well as our Calgary PowHERlunch on September 19.
-We will be working closely with Dentons to bring PowHERhouse to Edmonton on November 15 for a Built2Scale Breakfast + PowHERpanel, Board PowHER!
+We will be working closely with Dentons to bring PowHERhouse to Edmonton in SPRING 2019 for a Built2Scale Breakfast + PowHERpanel, Board PowHER!

 About Board PowHER!
 November 15 in Edmonton: